Madalitso Mkoloma

-Madalitso Andrew Mkoloma (born 1985) is a Barbadian footballer who plays as a midfielder.
+Madalitso Andrew Mkoloma (born 12 September 1984) is a Barbadian footballer who played as a midfielder.
 He has been a member of the Barbados national team.

 Early life

 Mkoloma was born in 1985 in London, England to a Malawian father and a Barbadian mother.
 He is the younger brother of Sonia Mkoloma.

 Club career

-In November 2008, Mkoloma was playing for London-based side North Kensington.
+At the time of his international call-up, Mkoloma was playing for London-based side North Kensington.
+Mkoloma later played for Kensington Dragons and Harefield United.

 International career

 He made his international debut for Barbados in a May 2008 friendly match against Trinidad & Tobago, which remains his only international appearance to date.

+Coaching career

+During his time playing for North Kensington in the Middlesex County League, Mkoloma also managed the club.
+Mkoloma has also held roles at Queens Park Rangers as a youth coach and as a scout.